messman/ts-webpack-builder/README.md

 The CLI exists in the `cli` folder.
 It is built separately from the rest of the code in `src` and is actually bound to the built code in `dist` folder (so that it only uses the types and doesn't try to transpile anything in `src` - that's also why it doesn't get put into `dist` after transpilation).

-When installed in the consuming project, the CLI is accessible at `./node_modules/.bin/ts-webpack-builder`.
+When installed in the target project, the CLI is accessible at `./node_modules/.bin/ts-webpack-builder`.
 You can run it like that or call `npx ts-webpack-builder`.
 Or you can set up a custom command through `package.json`:

 ```json
 {